 What I learned from that moment last year, listening to Lori react so powerfully to the discouraging message from her financial adviser, is that we can only earn our clients trust if we first offer them one thing: respect.
 Lori, like every other SUM180 client, already has within her what it takes to take the next steps towards feeling more confident about her financial picture.
 The role of SUM180 is to support and develop the strengths she already has— to be a financial planning solution that fit her life, that aligned with her priorities, and that helped her feel empowered, not overwhelmed.

-So, that’s what we built – what our clients co-developed with us.
+So, that’s what we built.
 SUM180 is firmly grounded in the belief that wherever you are on your life’s journey, you deserve respect — and you deserve to have the security of knowing you have a plan to support your goals.
 This is as true for the person who has few investable assets and a lower income as it is for the person with a higher net worth.
 Everyone can start right now, today.